jon-adair/book-it/README.md

-# book-it
-Book It to the Moon is a Space Apps Challenge

 # LunrLocatr
-This app, LunrLocatr, is Team Thinkamingo's entry in the Space Apps Challenge Hackathon.
+This app, LunrLocatr, is Team Thinkamingo's entry in the Space Apps Challenge Hackathon for the "Book It to the Moon" challenge.

 The app educates children about the moon - history, missions to the moon, and why the moon is still important to science and space exploration.

+# Team Thinkamingo

+Team Thinkamingo is made up of the Adair family.
+Elizabeth is a high school student, musician, mathlete, coder, and has participated in numerous robotic competitions.
+William is a middle school student and Boy Scout.
+Ann and Jon develop educational apps for their company, [Thinkamingo](http://thinkamingo.com).

 Launch screen
 ![LunrLocatr](https://raw.githubusercontent.com/jon-adair/book-it/master/screenshots/Simulator%20Screen%20Shot%20Apr%2024%2C%202016%2C%209.25.35%20AM.png)